Minor poll problems twisted into false US election claims

 The Republican official overseeing the election in Maricopa County apologized for the inconvenience and pledged that every legal vote would be counted no matter which method voters chose.

-But Kari Lake, the Republican candidate for governor, told her supporters that they should leave the ballot to be counted later only if they couldn’t wait — and that they should not take it to another polling place.
+But Kari Lake, the Republican candidate for governor, told her supporters that they should leave the ballot to be counted later only if they could not wait — and that they should not take it to another polling place.

-In a late-night speech to supporters, Lake focused entirely on election issues.
+In a late-night speech to supporters Tuesday, Lake focused entirely on election issues.

-As falsehoods about voting mounted the past couple of years, election officials have received death threats, some GOP-led states have restricted voting by mail and public confidence in U.S. voting systems has dwindled.
-Efforts to discredit electronic vote tabulators have prompted calls to abandon the technology.
+As falsehoods about voting mounted the past couple of years, election officials received death threats, some GOP-led states restricted voting by mail and public confidence in U.S. voting systems dwindled.
+Efforts to discredit electronic vote tabulators prompted calls to abandon the technology.

 In Milwaukee, a small group of observers at the city’s central ballot-counting facility heckled a local election official Tuesday as she and her staff used a flash drive to export results from vote tabulators.

-But that didn’t keep Trump from urging his supporters to protest in Detroit — actions that did not materialize on Tuesday.
+“The former president called on people to protest and no one did,” Benson said, adding that she was relieved to see concessions from some of the statewide candidates who had repeated Trump’s falsehoods about the 2020 election.

-“We have seen misinformation spread about nuances and complexity of elections for more than two years,” Rollow said.
-“It continues to be a threat to our democracy, a threat to voters’ faith in our elections and really just an unfortunate part of the current political era.”
+“That, to me, is a mark of a successful election — that we had succeeded in running an election that was transparent, smooth and secure so that even people who might have been unhappy with the results still accepted them.”

 Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press writers Anita Snow in Phoenix and Ed White in Detroit contributed to this article.
+Associated Press writers Anita Snow in Phoenix, Harm Venhuizen in Milwaukee and Ed White in Detroit contributed to this article.
+Venhuizen is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Follow AP’s coverage of the elections at: https://apnews.com/hub/2022-midterm-elections.
 And check out https://apnews.com/hub/explaining-the-elections to learn more about the issues and factors at play in the 2022 midterm elections.